adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 We started by cleaning our data set, which is originally comprised of 7,882 observations and 36 variables.

-First, we deleted all the users whose tweet fell into 'spam' category at least once, due to the high probability of this account being a bot.
+First, we deleted all the users whose tweet fell into ‘spam’ category at least once, due to the high probability of this account being a bot.
-Naturally, we excluded the 'spam' variable from our data set.
+Naturally, we excluded the ‘spam’ variable from our data set.

-Additionally, we also deleted the variables 'chatter' and 'uncategorized', since these categories would hardly give some useful insights about the followers.
+Additionally, we also deleted the variables ‘chatter’ and ‘uncategorized’, since these categories would hardly give some useful insights about the followers.

-Finally, even though tweets classified in the 'adult' category can be interpreted as spam, sometimes it can also be a hobby for real followers too.
-In that sense, considering that normal people don't tweet much porn in public, we deleted users that have more than 20% of their total posts in pornography, regarding them as bots.
+Finally, even though tweets classified in the ‘adult’ category can be interpreted as spam, sometimes it can also be a hobby for real followers too.
+In that sense, considering that normal people don’t tweet much porn in public, we deleted users that have more than 20% of their total posts in pornography, regarding them as bots.
 So we end up with 7,676 observations with 33 variables in our data set.

 ### K-means++ clustering

-We'll start with performing clustering analysis.
-Since our data doesn't show any kinds of hierarchy, we'll focus on K-means analysis.
-We'll use K-means++ rather than K-means because it's already known that K-means++ shows a better performance.
+We’ll start with performing clustering analysis.
+Since our data doesn’t show any kinds of hierarchy, we’ll focus on K-means analysis.
+We’ll use K-means++ rather than K-means because it’s already known that K-means++ shows a better performance.
-The first question we encounter when doing K-means++ is "How many clusters should we set?", i.e, "What is our optimal K?".
+The first question we encounter when doing K-means++ is “How many clusters should we set?”, i.e., “What is our optimal K?”.
 In order to find its answer, we used three methods - Elbow plot, CH index, and Gap statistics.

-We scaled our data first, and performed three analyses by using scaled data.
+We scaled our data first and performed three analyses by using scaled data.
 The first graph shows the elbow plot of our data set.
-As we can see, there's no distinguished elbow here, so it doesn't give us clear messages about the optimal K.
+As we can see, there is no distinguished elbow here, so it doesn’t give us clear messages about the optimal K.
 The second one is the CH index.
 We can see it is the highest when K=1, and it decreases gradually.
-So we cannot get a satisfactory answer for our question, either.
+So, we cannot get a satisfactory answer for our question, either.

 ![](HW3_final_files/figure-markdown_strict/3.4.2-1.png)![](HW3_final_files/figure-markdown_strict/3.4.2-2.png)

 Finally, we can see our gap statistics diagram of our data below.
-However, We cannot find any dips here.
+However, we cannot find any dips here.
 Unfortunately, it seems that none of these means could lead us to a conclusive answer for the optimal K.

 ![](HW3_final_files/figure-markdown_strict/3.4.3-1.png)